enzoescipy/finesse-benchmark/README.md

   - Used as input to `score`; enables decoupling of embedding generation (GPU-heavy) from scoring (CPU-friendly).

 - **`benchmark_results.json`**: Human-readable results with:
-  - `average_rss`: Overall score (higher is better; >40 indicates strong performance).
   - `length_scores`: Per-sequence-length scores (tests scaling).
+  - `rss_scores`: Overall score (higher is better; -1000 ~ 1000 range).
+  - `total_latency_scores`: Total time (in milliseconds) for the entire embedding generation process across all samples.
+  - `synthesis_latency_scores`: Time (in milliseconds) specifically for the synthesis/merging steps across all samples.
   - `content_hash`: SHA-256 of config + scores (for tamper-proofing).
   - `model_hash`: SHA-256 of model files (if applicable; verifies unchanged model).

 Hashes ensure reproducibility: Rerun `checksum` on shared results to confirm no alterations.
+Users can upload their `benchmark_results.json` to the [enzoescipy/finesse-benchmark-space](https://huggingface.co/spaces/enzoescipy/finesse-benchmark-space) for community visibility and leaderboard integration.

 ## Using BYOK Mode (Bring Your Own Keys)